aispectabundly/MyTravelMap/README.md

 1. Enter the name of the city.
 2. Select the category (lived, visited, wishlist).
 3. Click "Add City" to add it to the map.
+4. Click on a city to delete it.
-4. Click "Clear Map" to remove all cities and reset the map.
+5. Click "Delete All" to remove all cities and reset the map.

 ## License
 This project is licensed under the MIT License.